-The Pilgrim PRU is an inclusive PRU which promotes universal values including, respect, equality, tolerance, empathy and community harmony.
+Pilgrim Pathways School is an inclusive school which promotes universal values including, respect, equality, tolerance, empathy, and community harmony.

 The Equality Act comprises a general duty and specific duties.
 The general duty also known as the (Public Sector equality duty - PSED) requires all schools to have due regard to the need to: